-Just over 100 cases may not sound like many in the grand scheme of things.
-But doctors say that, because the measles virus is so contagious, every single diagnosis is cause for concern.
+While a few hundred cases may not sound like a huge deal in the grand scheme of things, doctors say that, because the measles virus is so contagious, every single diagnosis is cause for concern.
 An uptick in cases in recent years has health experts paying attention, as well.

-To learn more about measles, and how worried we really should be about these recent headlines, we spoke with Rachael Lee, MD, assistant professor in the division of infectious diseases at the University of Alabama at Birmingham.
+To learn more about measles, and how worried we really should be about the measles outbreaks in recent headlines, Health spoke with Rachael Lee, MD, assistant professor in the Division of Infectious Diseases at the University of Alabama at Birmingham.
 Here’s what she wants everyone to know.

 What is measles, and why is it "back"?